kunsjef/FG-monitoring/README.md

 All also share availability topic fg/server/availability (online retained).

 # Dashboard
-* A ready-made FG view is in:
+* A ready-made FG dashboard is in:
   * `docs/fg-dashboard.yaml`
   * `docs/fg-dashboard.png` (screenshot)